shuciran/shuciran.github.io/_posts/18 Wireless/04 Wireless Attacks/2023-09-28-Attacking-WPA-Enterprise.md

 Install freeradius `sudo apt install freeradius`

 ##### Certificate Authority
-This should be similar to the certificate that we captured on step 4)
+This should be similar to the certificate that we captured during `Analyze pcap with wireshark and extract certificate`
 ```bash
 # The folder is unreachable even with sudo, so you need to become root first
 sudo -s